-\subsection{Results of Supervision Policy}
+\subsection{Results of supervision policy}

 In this section, we first present the results for different supervision policies mentioned in Section \ref{sec:policy} on FixMatch.
-Next we show the results on different semi-supervised learners utilizing the best policy.
+Next, we show the results of different semi-supervised learners utilizing the best policy.

-\subsubsection{Performance of different supervision policies.}
+\subsubsection{Performance of different supervision policies}

 Table \ref{tab:sup_policies} presents the results for all the policies that are explored as originally depicted in Figure \ref{fig:injection_plot}).
-In the table, the experiment named `Naive' refers to a no supervision policy.
+In the table, the experiment named `Naive' refers to a no-supervision policy.
 The linear increment policy in (b), where the labelled data is injected over the full span of training ($e_f=e)$ shows a decrease in the accuracy for all datasets.
 However, the linear increment policy with $e_f<e$ and $n_0>0$ (policy (c)) shows small improvements.
 A small increment is also seen in the step increment policy (d) for CIFAR-10 and CIFAR-100, but not for SVHN and STL-10.
 Again, late initialized policies ((e) and (f)) do not show any improvements.
 Finally, the results with curriculum-based policies show slight improvements over most of the policies with no curriculum settings.
-The best accuracy is achieved for curriculum on policy (c) with an accuracy of 95.97\%, 78.13\%, 98.20\%, and 93.98\% on CIFAR-10, CIFAR-100, SVHN, and STL-10 respectively.
+The best accuracy is achieved for curriculum on policy (c) with an accuracy of 95.97\%, 78.13\%, 98.20\%, and 93.98\% on CIFAR-10, CIFAR-100, SVHN, and STL-10, respectively.

-\subsubsection{Performance on different semi-supervised methods.}
+\subsubsection{Performance on different semi-supervised methods}

 Next, we utilize the best policy from Table \ref{tab:sup_policies} on different SSL methods, and summarize the results in Table \ref{tab_ssl_curriculum}.
-The overall observations in the table is that while some improvements are observed on older methods like PiModel, PseudoLabel, and even MeanTeacher, for recent methods, the improvements are fairly small (around 0.2\%).
-Hence, we conclude that the performance of state-of-the-art semi-supervised learners do not generally improve under pre-defined supervision policies.
+The overall observation in the table is that while some improvements are observed on older methods like PiModel, PseudoLabel, and even MeanTeacher, for recent methods, the improvements are fairly small (around 0.2\%).
+Hence, we conclude that the performance of state-of-the-art semi-supervised learners does not generally improve under pre-defined supervision policies.